apache/amoro/docker/README.md

 ./build.sh amoro
 ```

-- NOTICE: The amoro image and optimizer-flink image required the project had been packaged.
+- NOTICE: The amoro image, quickdemo image and optimizer-flink image required the project had been packaged.
 so run `mvn package -pl '!trino'` before build amoro or optimizer-flink image.

 You can speed up image building via